eegli/spotifly/.changeset/yellow-adults-bake.md

 '@spotifly/cli': patch
 ---

-Fix: Allow overrides of generated access token by the access token flag
+Fix: When an access token is passed as flags, the long-term credentials in the config file are ignored and are not used to override the passed token.